 Coming from the US, where families barely have time to rest, recover and bond after birth before it’s back to work, I am pleasantly surprised by the supportive perinatal culture here in Germany.

 The fact that your health insurance will pay for a midwife to visit you in the comfort of your home during the 4th trimester still seems almost unbelievable to me!
 My cultural background tells me this is a luxury, but the doula in me deeply feels this should be the bare-minimum standard world-wide.

 While growing families are very well supported in Germany, if you are pregnant in Berlin you may have noticed the midwife crisis.
 The high demand of a baby-boom and low supply of midwives, can leave families feeling like finding a postpartum midwife is a full time job.

-Below are some resources for finding the support you and your family deserve.
+Below are some resources for finding the additional layer of support you and your family deserve.

 - Check out the midwife page on Facebook.
 Request to join, post your estimated due date, zip code/neighborhood, and languages spoken.
 Post here frequently, as midwives often have last minute availability.

 - The German website, Geburt in Berlin, has a very comprehensive list of midwives, as well as hospitals, birth centers, and other great resources.
 I recommend translating the page to your preferred language and use their locations to narrow down your search.

 - This midwife search website helps to narrow down midwives available in your zip code during your estimated due date.

 - You can call this midwife hotline and they will help to connect you with care in your area.